"The choir brings a typical combination of clarity and strength to theirperformance,

 and profoundly moving".

-Future engagements include the return of their 'Do Not Go Gentle' Remembrance Concerts in Dorchester Abbey and The Netherlands, planned performances in Malta and Berlin, further collaborations with The Royal Philharmonic Orchestra at London's Southbank Centre for two sell-out concerts making the European premier of Nier:12018, and a return to the studio for their first composer collaboration with Alexander Campkin to record his definitive choral collection 'True Light'.
+Engagements this season include the return of their 'Do Not Go Gentle' Remembrance Concerts in Dorchester Abbey and The Netherlands, planned performances in Malta and Berlin, further collaborations with The Royal Philharmonic Orchestra at London's Southbank Centre for two sell-out concerts making the European premier of Nier:12018, a live broadcast for BBC Radio 3's 'In Tune' and a return to the studio for their first composer collaboration with Alexander Campkin to record his definitive choral collection 'True Light'.

 The release of Sir James MacMillan's 'Kyrie - taken from his 'Missa Brevis' was selected by Apple Music to be included among their essential recordings from the 'Sacred Sounds' collection.